 - EVLA: Endovenous laser ablation is a minimally-invasive procedure that collapses the vein and allows it to quickly disappear.

 While seeking a natural alternative to varicose and spider veins is a logical first step in vein treatment, if you are looking for a long-term solution it is advisable to seek out a vein expert.
-For a professional consultation, please contact the Vein Treatment Center to setup and appointment and discuss what treatment options will work best for you.
+For professional consultation, please contact the Vein Treatment Center to setup an appointment and discuss what treatment options will work best for you.
 It’s time to love your legs again!